rocky-hasan/rocky-hasan/README.md

 Looking forward to connecting with fellow developers and exploring the endless possibilities of web development! 🚀

-Skills: Python / Django / Bootstrap/ HTML / CSS
+Skills: Python / Django / SQL / Bootstrap/ HTML / CSS

-- 🌱 I’m currently learning Mysql
 - 👯 I’m looking to collaborate on github or linkedin
 - 💬 Ask me about Web Development